BCCC Advisory Board

 Jerry Santillan

-Mr. Santillan previously served as City Manager for the City of Coachella (Riverside County).
+Mr. Santillan is currently the Board Chair for Radio Bilingue.
+He previously served as City Manager for the City of Coachella (Riverside County).
 His responsibilities included oversight of management of the City of Coachella, coordination of all City Departments, the implementation of the budget, keeping the City Council informed of the condition of the City, intergovernmental relations, and public information.
 Mr. Santillan also served as City Manager for the City.

 JENNY TORRES

-Ms. Torres is currently Economic Development Manager for the City of San Luis.
-She has served in this role since August 2013.
+Ms. Torres is currently Acting City Manager for the City of San Luis.
+She previously served as Economic Development Manager since August 2013.
 Her work emphasizes establishing and coordinating economic and community development projects including infrastructure development.
 Ms. Torres is responsible for directing economic development activities, grant development and administration and business retention.
 This includes administering binational/international economic development and business incubator programs.

 She serves as a Board Member for the San Luis Facility Development Corporation, Yuma County HOME Consortium, Northern Arizona University – Yuma Advisory Council, Yuma Education Advocacy Council, the San Luis Industrial Park, and currently serves as President of the San Luis Facility Development Corporation.
 She was formerly a Board Member of the Border Trade Alliance and the Yuma County Workforce Development Board.